aslushnikov/generate-sourcemap/README.md

 # sourcemap

-This is a program for generating sourcemaps based on input/output files only in linear time.
+A tool for generating sourcemaps based on input/output files in linear time.

 # Example